Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 363 Sale to AHF Products

-AHF Products, already positioned as secured creditor through its affiliate's debt purchase, emerged as the acquirer of Wellmade's manufacturing assets through a credit bid structure that limited cash outflows while capturing the strategic value of domestic rigid core manufacturing capacity.
+AHF Products, already positioned as secured creditor through its affiliate's debt purchase, acquired Wellmade's manufacturing assets through a credit bid structure.

 Wellmade secured $4 million in DIP financing from SummitBridge National Investments VIII LLC to fund operations through the sale process.
 The interim DIP order was entered August 7, 2025, with a second interim order on August 25 and the final DIP order following on September 2, 2025.
-The DIP facility provided working capital to maintain manufacturing operations and customer relationships during the sale process, preserving going-concern value.
+The DIP facility provided working capital to maintain manufacturing operations during the sale process.

 AHF IC served as stalking horse bidder with a $40 million credit bid plus assumed liabilities.
 The credit bid structure allowed AHF to acquire the assets by crediting its secured claim against the purchase price rather than paying cash, a common approach when a secured creditor seeks to acquire collateral through a bankruptcy process.
 The bidding procedures motion was filed August 8, 2025, with the bidding procedures order entered August 25, 2025.